near/stakewars-iii/challenges/troubleshooting.md

 account_id must be like : xx.factory.shardnet.near
 If not update it, save and stop/start neard

-## Explorer is not showing my transactions/not updating
+## Explorer is not showing my transactions/not updating - not showing my account / pool
 In case that explorer.shardnet.near.org is not working, review the RPC status on the corner.

 OK (Green indicator)